-Strip foundations should be of a 600mm minimum width for external walls.
+Strip foundations should be 600mm minimum width for external walls.
 For single leaf internal walls up to 150mm thick, foundations may be reduced in width to 450mm.
-The minimum thickness of strip foundations should be 150mm.
+Minimum thickness of strip foundations should be 150mm.
 Foundations should be situated centrally below the wall.